Public Rights of Way

 To find out more about where your rights of way are you can find them on the Definitive Map or Ordnance Survey's Explorer 306 and Landranger 93 maps.

-Many enjoyable routes around the Borough are included on our Walking in Hartlepool page.
-You can also get a copy at the Tourist Information Centre, Libraries, Summerhill Visitors Centre and the Historic Quay.
+Many enjoyable routes around the Borough are included in the new Self-Guided Walking leaflets.
+You can also purchase these at the Tourist Information Centre, Libraries, Summerhill Visitors Centre and the Historic Quay.

 For general information about public rights of way visit the GOV.UK website.